Skip to ContentSkip to Navigation

 Illicit Trade

-Join us for an immersive learning experience at the University of Warsaw from July 8 to 12, 2024, as we delve into the complex world of illicit trade.
-Organized by the Global Initiative against Transnational Organized Crime (GI-TOC), in collaboration with the University of Groningen, and hosted by the University of Warsaw, the Summer School of Illicit Trade offers a unique opportunity to deepen your understanding of this pressing global issue and explore strategies for combating it.
+Join us for an immersive learning experience at CSDS of the Vrije Universiteit Brussel (VUB) from 7 to 11 July 2025 exploring the complex world of illicit trade and the future of geopolitics and global supply chains.
+Organized by the University of Groningen in collaboration with the Global Initiative against Transnational Organized Crime (GI-TOC), and hosted by CSDS at the VUB, the Summer School on Illicit Trade offers a unique opportunity to deepen your understanding of this pressing global issue and explore strategies for combating it.
+Immerse yourself into the multifaceted realm of illicit trade through our comprehensive one-week course set to take place at the prestigious VUB from 7-11 July 2025.

-Delve into the multifaceted realm of illicit trade through our comprehensive one-week course set to take place at the prestigious University of Warsaw from July 8th to 12th, 2024.
-Throughout this immersive experience, participants will engage in a dynamic blend of lectures, workshops, case studies, and discussions, led by esteemed experts and practitioners in the field.
+Participants will engage in a dynamic blend of academic and practical lectures, workshops, case studies, and discussions, led by esteemed experts and practitioners in the field.
 Explore the intricate economic, social, and security implications of illicit trade, gaining a nuanced understanding of its far-reaching effects on industries, communities, and global stability.

 Practical information